 Introduction to CSS Font Properties

 The following article provides an outline for CSS Font Properties.
 Cascading Style Sheets, more popularly known as CSS, is an easy design language designed to make simpler the producing webpages look great.
-CSS deals with the appearance and experience a part of a web page.
-Applying CSS, you are able to control the color with the text, the style of fonts, the spacing among paragraphs, how columns will be sized as well as presented, the things background images or colors being used, layout styles, variants in display several devices as well as, screen sizes in addition to a number of various other effects.
-CSS is simple to understand as well as grasp; however, it gives effective control of the demonstration of the HTML document.
-Most often, CSS is usually combined with markup languages HTML or simply XHTML.
+CSS deals with the appearance and experience of a part of a web page.
+Applying CSS, you can control the color of the text, the style of fonts, the spacing among paragraphs, how columns will be sized as well as presented, the things background images or colors being used, layout styles, variants in display several devices as well as, screen sizes in addition to a number of various other effects.
+CSS is simple to understand and grasp; however, it effectively controls the demonstration of the HTML document.
+Most often, CSS is combined with HTML or XHTML markup languages.

 - CSS refers to Cascading Style Sheets.

-- CSS identifies how HTML elements should be shown on screen, on paper, and also consist of media.
+- It identifies how HTML elements should be shown on screen, on paper, and also consist of media.

 - CSS will save a lot of work.
-For example, it could control the layout of multiple web pages all at one time.
+For example, it could control the layout of multiple web pages simultaneously.

 - External style sheets will be kept in CSS files.